-House poised to pass Equality Act, prohibiting discrimination based on sexual orientation and gender identity
+House votes to pass Equality Act, prohibiting discrimination based on sexual orientation and gender identity

 “There are TWO genders: Male & Female.
 Trust The Science!” the poster reads.

-The House voted this month to remove Greene from her two committee assignments because she has repeatedly espoused false and extremist claims.
+The House voted this month to remove Greene from her two committee assignments because she has repeatedly espoused false and extremist claims, including the QAnon radicalized ideology.

+Rep. Mark Pocan (D-Wis.) criticized Greene without naming her Thursday.
+He called out a lawmaker who hung an “anti-trans poster on the wall outside her office.”

+“This new QAnon spirit across the aisle is also appearing in a nasty and hateful way,” Pocan said, arguing that “a vote for discrimination, plain and simple.”

 Republicans have argued that the Equality Act infringes on the religious beliefs of individuals and repeatedly raised the specter of women’s sports.